 C @ R

-You can think of rank(A) as being the minimum possible number of columns in C to make A=CR possible.
+You can think of r=rank(A) as being the minimum possible number of columns in C to make A=CR possible, where C is n×r and R is r×d.

-Here, since rank(A)=2, the minimum possible number of columns in C is 2; no C with just a single column would allow for A=CR to work, and while a C with 3 columns would work, 2 is the minimum number of possible columns.
+Here, since rank(A)=2, the minimum possible number of columns in C is 2.
+No C with just a single column would allow for A=CR to work, and while a C with 3 columns would work, 2 is the minimum number of possible columns (and if C had more than 2 columns, C’s columns would no longer be linearly independent).